 So how do you get from A to Z?
-Well, first you figure out how to get from A to B. Or A to C. Psychologists often apply the Zone of Proximal Development theory to this approach in order to guide educators and leaders as they teach new skills.
+First, you figure out how to get from A to B or A to C. Psychologists often apply the Zone of Proximal Development theory to this approach to guide educators and leaders as they teach new skills.

 What is the Zone of Proximal Development?